-Unless attending a school-organised activity such as music practice, children must not be left at school before 8.20am and if at school from this time students must be seated in the Agnew Street Garden area or directly supervised by parents or carers.
-Early arrivals should attend the Outside School Hours Care service which opens from 6.30am.
+Unless attending a school-organised activity, such as music practice, children should not be arriving at school before 8.20am.
+All students must remain seated under G Block or be directly supervised by their parents/carers.
+Early arrivals are required to attend the Outside School Hours Care service, which opens from 6.30am.